xaionaro-go/ffstream/.github/instructions/general.instructions.md

 # Task execution rules

-The most important rule of all: re-read the instructions files before addressing the User.
+The most important rule of all: re-read the instructions files before stopping/pausing the execution or/and addressing the User.
+This is extremely important for you to follow, never forget!

 ## 0. Priority order (use this to resolve conflicts)
 1. Safety + data integrity + do-not-touch constraints